ibm-cloud-docs/account/faqs-iam.md

 To view a list of dynamic members in an access group, go to **Manage** > **Access (IAM)** > **Access groups** in the {{site.data.keyword.cloud_notm}} console.
 Select an access group and click **Users**.
 Dynamically added users are indicated by the type `Dynamic`.
 For more information, see [Viewing dynamic members of access groups](/docs/account?topic=account-rules&interface=ui#view-dynamic-users)

+## Can I automate access group management with Terraform?
+{: #faq-terraform-access-group}
+{: faq}

+Yes.
+You can use the [terraform-ibm-iam-access-group](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group) module, which provides production-ready, opinionated Terraform configurations for managing access groups as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).

 ## How do I find inactive users, service IDs, trusted profiles, and API keys in my account?
 {: #unused-identities}
 {: faq}